-Total removals were calculated by adding three distinct catch components: (a) reported catches in Falkland Islands waters, (b) catches taken by Illegal, Unreported and Unregulated (IUU) fishing, and (c) catches lost to undetected whale depredation.
+Total removals were calculated by adding three distinct catch components: (a) reported catches in Falkland Islands waters, (b) catches taken by Illegal, Unreported and Unregulated (IUU) fishing from areas adjacent to Falkland Islands waters, and (c) catches lost to undetected whale depredation.

-All reported toothfish catches taken in longline (targeted catch) and trawl fisheries (bycatch) were used, going back to 1987.
+All reported toothfish catches taken in longline (targeted catch) and trawl fisheries (bycatch) were used, going back to 1992 and 1987, respectively.

 IUU fishing is inherently difficult to estimate (Pitcher et al. 2002, Ainsworth and Pitcher 2005), and no reliable information specific to the Falkland Islands waters was found.
 Therefore, we utilized the data for the Antarctic region from Table 2 in Agnew et al. (2009), which give estimates of IUU fishing as a percentage of reported catch in 1980-2003.
-For years since 2003, we took grey-literature estimates (e.g. CCAMLR 2010) that IUU fishing in the southern oceans has decreased significantly and assumed IUU to be 5% of the reported catch.
-The same IUU data were used in the previous assessment (Skeljo and Winter 2020).
+For years since 2003, we took grey-literature estimates (e.g. CCAMLR 2010) that IUU fishing in the southern oceans has decreased significantly and assumed IUU catches taken from the Falkland Islands stock (e.g. by foreign-licenced vessels fishing near the Falkland Islands waters) to be 5% of the reported toothfish catch in Falkland Islands waters.
+The same IUU data were used in the previous JABBA assessment (Skeljo and Winter 2021) and in the most recent CASAL assessment (Skeljo and Winter 2022).

 Whale depredations are included in longline catch reports when they are evident as toothfish hauled up damaged or destroyed by bite-marks.
 However, toothfish taken entirely by whales before hauling are not seen and not accounted for in the catch reports.
-In order to quantify this cryptic depredation, Winter and Pompert (2016) developed a model-differencing algorithm between catches predicted from all observer-monitored longlines, and catches predicted only from observer-monitored longlines without sign of whale depredation.
+In order to quantify this cryptic depredation, Winter and Pompert (2016) developed a model-differencing algorithm between catches predicted from all observer-monitored longlines, and catches predicted only from observermonitored longlines without sign of whale depredation.
 Models included parameters longline position, fishing depth, year, month, numbers of hooks and soak time.
 The model-difference could then be projected onto all commercial longlines to estimate the amount of toothfish lost.
 The algorithm has recently been revised by modelling Spanish-system and umbrella-system longline fishing separately, as for stock assessment, and by projecting the depredation ratios of the models rather than the models themselves, which improved the avoidance of outlier extrapolations.